aosabook/500lines/bytecode-compiler/bytecompiler.rewrite.md

 ## The seed: a 'hello world' compiler

-[XXX Perhaps I should find things to say about what makes a good spike/seed.]

 We want to build a code object, but I haven't documented all the details that go into one.
 Neither did Python!
 We get to learn them by